 Because everything is blocked by default on Ubuntu 15.04, you must enable HTTP/HTTPS traffic through the firewall.
 To enable web traffic, run the commands below:

-Congratulation’s!
-You have successfully installed LLMP stack.
+Congratulations!
+You have successfully installed the LLMP stack.
 Thanks for using this tutorial for installing LLMP Server (Linux, Lighttpd, MariaDB & PHP) in CentOS 7 system.
-For additional help or useful information, we recommend you to check the official Lighttpd, MariaDB and PHP web site.
+For additional help or useful information, we recommend you to check the official Lighttpd, MariaDB, and PHP websites.